-The WiA Mentoring Program is the latest addition to the DAA's services to support female members’ professional development needs.
+The DAA Mentoring Program is one piece of DAA's services to support members’ professional development needs.
 It is an online tool that facilitates the establishment of mentoring relationships.
 It is user-driven, allowing enrolled mentees to search among enrolled mentors using specified criteria to find individuals whose experience match areas in which they wish to be mentored.
 Likewise, mentors can search for and identify potential mentees.
 Mentees will be the owners of the relationship and should schedule each meeting with the mentor and be prepared for each meeting by creating an agenda of topics to cover with a clear goal in mind they wish to achieve through the relationship.
 Be sure to review the Resource Library

-This program is a benefit of membership and is available only to members.
-There is no extra charge to participate in this program.4) How much time do I need to commit to the mentoring relationship?
+This program is a benefit of membership and is available only to DAA members.
+There is no extra charge to participate in this program.3) How much time do I need to commit to the mentoring relationship?

-Members must first enroll as a mentor, mentee or both.
+Members must first enroll as a mentor or mentee (or both if you want).
 During the enrollment process, members will select preferences for various demographics (including career stage, area of expertise, communication preference, etc.) to establish their personal criteria.
-These criteria will be the options available when searching for a mentor or mentee.
+These criteria will also be the options available when searching for a mentor or mentee.
 Choose specific and fitting criteria when searching to find your best match.
-6) What are the expectations of participants in this program?
+5) What are the expectations of participants in this program?

-- The mentee will manage the relationship by setting meeting times and agendas.
-It is best for meetings to be at a consistent time that can be confirmed early on for the duration of the program.
+- The mentee will manage the relationship by managing meeting times and an agenda for each meeting.
+It is best for meetings to be at a consistent time that can be confirmed early on for the duration of the program for greatest success.

 - The mentee’s goals should be meaningful to both parties.